SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 ## A Very Brief History of Modern Taxonomy
-In the 18th century, Carl Linnaeus published works on the biological classification of organisms based on their structural appearances, establishing the three kingdoms of *Animale* (Animal), *Vegetabile* (Vegetable) and *Lapideum* (Mineral) which lend their names to a guessing game of the same name.
+In the 18th century, Carl Linnaeus published works on the biological classification of organisms based on their structural appearances, establishing the three kingdoms of *Animale* (Animal), *Vegetabile* (Vegetable) and *Lapideum* (Mineral) which lend themselves to a guessing game of the same name.
-Linnaeus' work, particularly on naming strategies for organisms served as a foundation to modern taxonomy.
+Linnaeus' work, particularly on [naming strategies for organisms](http://en.wikipedia.org/wiki/Binomial_nomenclature) served as a foundation to modern taxonomy.

 However, the class system set out by Linnaeus was designed for the identification of already catalogued species.
 Following Charles Darwin's revolutionary *On the Origin of Species* a century later, tree representations of